 Tuesday, 11 May 2010

-As a person who opposes Stalin I must say that your cynical belittling the major political differences between Trotsky and Stalin contributes the already right wing, low level and ideologically driven Soviet historiography.
+As a person who opposes Stalin, I must say that your cynical belittling the major political differences between Trotsky and Stalin contributes to the already right-wing, low level and ideologically driven Soviet historiography.

 Even in short review a summation of the differences, such as the dispute over the Permanent Revolution, Socialism in a single country as opposed to international socialism to name just two would have given this review a balanced and informed look.
 But that is not really your objective.